NHU Policy & Strategy Officer - Band D - HUMINT - Counter Terrorism Policing HQ

 How to apply

-To begin your career at the Met, please click the "apply now" button below.
+To begin your career at the Met, please click the "apply button “.
 The application process requires a comprehensive CV and an online application form.

 Once received, your application will be reviewed against eligibility criteria, following this, your application will be reviewed by the hiring manager.
-The application review for this vacancy will commence 2 weeks after the closing date.
+The application review for this vacancy will commence early January.

 Following application review, successful candidates will be invited to interview.
-Interview dates will commence 4 weeks after hiring manager review.
+Interview dates will commence mid – late January.